List of Star Wars starfighters: Resistance Bomber

 Within Star Wars canon, the MG-100 StarFortress is described as being acquired by the nascent New Republic to finish their conflict with the remnants of the Empire.
 Carrying a payload far greater than any starfighter, the heavy bomber's bomb bay is detachable from the main fuselage to allow for easier stowage and post-flight maintenance.
 Ordnance carried in the bomb bay are propelled along their racks via sequenced electromagnetic clips, giving them sufficient momentum to continue towards their target even when operating in microgravity.
 Slow and ungainly, the MG-100 StarFortress carries a number of laser cannons - some remotely operated and others mounted in transparisteel-enclosed ball turrets - but is heavily dependent on escort fighters to protect it.
 With the end of the war, the subsequent demilitarization effort saw many of these bombers sent to the scrapyards, but a number of decommissioned StarFortresses were repurposed for civilian use in search and rescue, exploration, and firefighting.
-Some of these found their way into the First Order, which modified them for mining operations and designated OreDiggers, as well as the Resistance where they were used for military and non-military missions.
+Some of these found their way to the Resistance where they were used for military and non-military missions.

 The StarFortresses of Cobalt and Crimson Squadrons were described as already being on a mercy mission and so unable to take part in the attack on Starkiller Base as depicted in Star Wars: The Force Awakens (2015).
 The survivors of this mission returned in time to help the Resistance evacuate from D'Qar as depicted in the opening scene of The Last Jedi, and when the First Order dreadnought Fulminatrix arrives, the entire force is sent to stop it.
 Only Paige Tico's bomber reaches the target and it is thanks to her efforts that the Fulminatrix is destroyed, though at a heavy cost.